LudovicRousseau/PCSC/src/spy/README.txt

 PCSC spy HOWTO
 ==============

-To able to spy the PC/SC layer the application flow must be modified so that all PC/SC calls are redirected.
+To be able to spy the PC/SC layer, the application flow must be modified so that all PC/SC calls are redirected.
 Two options are available:
 - the application is linked with libpcsclite.so.1
 - the application loads the libpcsclite.so.1 library using dlopen(3)